Timeless Design Talk #6 - Mar 5, 2026

 The homes built by Don Tosi are an important part of Naperville’s history.
 They exemplify Mid-century Modern style, a significant design movement.
 Mid-century architecture was frequently employed in residential structures with the goal of bringing modernism into America's post-war suburbs.
 Tosi homes are perhaps the ultimate examples of Mid-century Modern in Naperville.
 It is important to document them.

-In 2024 and 2025, Naperville Preservation received grants from the Driehaus Foundation, Gaylord and Dorothy Donnelley Foundation, and City of Naperville Special Events and Community Arts Commission in order for Preservation Futures to conduct a survey of Naperville's remaining Tosi homes.
+In 2024 and 2025, Naperville Preservation received grants from the Driehaus Foundation, Gaylord and Dorothy Donnelley Foundation, City of Naperville Special Events and Community Arts Commission, and New Republic Bank in order for Preservation Futures to conduct a survey of Naperville's remaining Tosi homes.
 The survey will be presented to the Naperville community through a public presentation, as done previously.

 Naperville Preservation is consulting with Friends of Tosi Homeowners and doing public outreach by a "Spot the Tosi" contest to identify as many Tosi Napaerville homes as possible.